Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Abstract

 \section{Abstract}

-To support the newly introduced multimedia services with ultra-low latency and extensive computation requirements, resource-constrained end user devices should utilize the ubiquitous computing resources available at network edge for augmenting on-board (local) processing with edge computing.
-In this regard, the capability of cell-free massive MIMO to provide reliable access links by guaranteeing uniform quality of service without cell edge can be exploited for seamless parallel processing.
-Taking this into account, we consider a cell-free massive MIMO-enabled mobile edge network to meet the stringent requirements of the advanced services.
-For the considered mobile edge network, we formulate a joint communication and computing resource allocation (JCCRA) problem with the objective of minimizing energy consumption of the users while meeting the tight delay constraints.
-We then propose a fully distributed cooperative solution approach based on multi-agent deep deterministic policy gradient (MADDPG) algorithm.
-The simulation results demonstrate that the performance of the proposed distributed approach has converged to that of a centralized deep deterministic policy gradient (DDPG)-based target benchmark, while alleviating the large overhead associated with the latter.
-Furthermore, it has been shown that our approach significantly outperforms heuristic baselines in terms of energy efficiency, roughly up to 5 times less total energy consumption.
+To support the newly introduced multimedia services with ultra-low latency and extensive computation requirements, resource-constrained end-user devices should utilize the ubiquitous computing resources available at network edge for augmenting on-board (local) processing with edge computing.
+In this regard, the capability of cell-free massive MIMO to provide reliable access links by guaranteeing uniform quality of service without cell edge can be exploited for a seamless parallel computing.
+Taking this into account, we formulate a joint communication and computing resource allocation (JCCRA) problem for a cell-free massive MIMO-enabled mobile edge computing (MEC) network with the objective of minimizing the total energy consumption of the users while meeting the ultra-low delay constraints.
+To derive efficient and adaptive JCCRA scheme robust to network dynamics, we present a distributed solution approach based on cooperative multi-agent reinforcement learning.
+The simulation results demonstrate that the proposed distributed approach can achieve comparable performance to a centralized deep deterministic policy gradient (DDPG)-based target benchmark, without incurring additional overhead and time cost.
+It is also shown that our approach significantly outperforms heuristic baselines in terms of energy efficiency, roughly up to 5 times less total energy consumption.
+Furthermore, we demonstrate substantial performance improvement compared to cellular MEC systems.